 If you haven’t listened to the audio or video services above, and wish to read the lectionary readings before considering these further worship resources for this week, follow this link to biblegateway.com for this week’s Bible readings from:

 Don’t forget that you can also tune into the website here every day of the week to listen to church friends sharing daily reflections, including Bible readings and inspiration… or get them on the telephone on 01388 436810… do join us!

 As we continue to worship online, we have a pick and mix approach to this sermon slot.
 You can choose to listen to (1) Susan’s sermon as we have had through lockdown.
-Today you might also choose to look at (2) the pdf sheet from Roots or (3) an all-age video talk by Youth Team member, Millie, or (4) the Connexional reflection or otherwise to come (5) to the church garden to prayer walk the labyrinth or or if nothing else to stay home (6) and simply take time for yourself and reflect on the readings you have just read and heard.
+Today you might also choose to look at (2) the pdf sheet from Roots or (3) the pdf sheet The Vine.
+You can also watch the (4) All age video today by Hope, or read (5) the Connexional reflection; or otherwise to come (6) to the church garden to prayer walk the labyrinth or or if nothing else to stay home (7) and simply take time for yourself and reflect on the readings for the day.

 1. If you would like to listen to a sermon for today by Local Preacher Susan Thorne, click on the video below

 2. or you might choose to click on the image below to go to the pdf rootsontheweb adult sheet with further thoughts on these readings

 3. or read the VINE worship sheet which MWiB are supporting this year: